 These are really interesting times.
 I spent the better part of 2010 through 2012 in a rural village located in the Mphahlele region of South Africa doing development projects with the Peace Corps.
 I didn’t have running water, my electricity was spotty and for the most part, English wasn’t everyone’s first language.
 Needless to say, I was isolated.

-Here I am a mid 30 something with a good career, a business, and a start to a wonderful family.
-I live in a nice house in an up and coming neighborhood.
+Here I am a mid-30 something with a good career, a business, and a start to a wonderful family.
+I live in a nice house in an up-and-coming neighborhood.
 What is different and all too familiar is that we have this quasi shelter at home in effect.
-This one is not in place because the roads washed out and I can’t catch a bus.
+This one is not in place because the roads are washed out, and I can’t catch a bus.
 It’s because of a virus.

 Putting a marketing lens on all of this is even more challenging.
 The consumer is still consuming.
 I think we have passed the first panic stage of buying.
 The toilet paper shelves are still empty, as are the disinfectants.
 People are starting to settle into their new routines and realizing that much of their work can probably be done from home.